 Combine the cream cheese, powdered sugar, salt, Cool Whip, and lemon juice in a medium bowl.
 With an electric hand mixer, beat until smooth.
 Spread the mixture evenly over the bottom of the baked, cooled pie crust, and refrigerate while you prepare the strawberries.

-Rinse, dry, cap, and core about two dozen beautiful, perfectly ripe strawberries.
+Rinse, dry, and cap about two dozen beautiful, perfectly ripe strawberries.
 Slice them in half vertically.
 Retrieve the pie from the fridge.
 Starting at the outer ridge of the pastry, arrange a tight ring of strawberry halves, standing stem-side down at an angle.
 Keep making successive rings of strawberries, cut sides up, until no more will fit.
 Brush the strawberries gently with a little melted strawberry jam, for shine.

 Store the pie in the fridge, and serve it the same day it’s made only because it’s prettiest then, and ripe strawberries don’t keep.
 But looks aren’t everything, and I savored every bite of strawberry pie leftovers the day after it was made.
 Breakfast, lunch, and dinner until it was gone, people, although I did share.